European Union affairs

 1. Council of the European Union

-2. Preparation of EU affairs in Finland
+3. Preparation of EU matters in Finland

 1. Council of the European Union

-2. Preparation of EU affairs in Finland
+3. Preparation of EU matters in Finland

-At the Ministry of Transport and Communications, EU affairs are prepared under the leadership of the minister.
+The minister leads the work on EU matters.
 Responsibility for each matter is assigned to a public official who guides and monitors its development throughout the process.
-The Ministry's International Affairs Unit is responsible for ensuring that the management of matters concerning the EU is of high quality and efficient.
+The Ministry's International Affairs Unit ensures that EU-related work is carried out effectively and to a high standard.

-Coordination of EU matters
+Coordination of EU affairs

-Finland’s system for coordinating EU affairs aims to ensure that Finland can present a coordinated position in line with Finland’s general EU policy on any issue under consideration in the European Union at any stage of consideration.
+Finland’s system for coordinating EU affairs aims to ensure that Finland can present a coordinated position in line with Finland’s general EU policy on any issue under consideration in the European Union at any stage of the process.
 The Government Secretariat for EU Affairs is responsible for ensuring the coordination of EU affairs and the smooth functioning of the coordination system.

-The system for coordinating EU affairs consists of
+The system for coordinating EU affairs consists of:

-• competent ministries,
+• competent ministries

-• sub-committees on EU affairs,
+• sub-committees on EU affairs

-• Committee for EU Affairs and
+• Committee for EU Affairs

 • Ministerial Committee on EU Affairs.